syncfusion-content/blazor-docs/blazor/common/custom-resource-generator.md

 ---
 layout: post
-title: CRG in Blazor - Syncfusion
+title: Custom Resource Generator | Blazor | Syncfusion
-description: Check out the documentation for CRG in Blazor
+description: Learn here about that how to using the custom resource generator in the Syncfusion Blazor Components
 platform: Blazor
 component: Common
 documentation: ug